 Research and reading in a specialized field under the direction of a member of the graduate faculty.
 Graded P/F/W.

 POLS 5392.
-FEDERAL POLICYMAKING: INSIDE THE FEDERAL GOVERNMENT.
+INSIDE WASHINGTON: POLICYMAKING FROM THE GROUND UP.
 3 Hours.

 POLS 5398.
 THESIS.
 3 Hours.